-Next month, lawmakers will get the chance to question one of Washington’s most elusive figures after House Democrats triumphed in setting a date to have former special counsel Robert Mueller testify in public before two congressional committees.
+Lawmakers will get the chance to question one of Washington’s most elusive figures on Wednesday after House Democrats triumphed in requiring former special counsel Robert Mueller to testify in public before two congressional committees.

 But after landing the notoriously reserved former FBI director -- whose only public comments since launching the probe lasted just nine minutes -- what do lawmakers hope to accomplish?

-How he answers could prove key to their making the case that impeachment is justified, if Democrats chose to pursue that route.
+How he answers could prove key to making the case that impeachment is justified if Democrats choose to pursue that route.
 Republicans, on the other hand, hope to undermine Mueller's probe in defense of the president.

 For his part, Mueller has signaled his intention to “not go beyond our report” in any remarks before Congress, fearing he could get dragged into a political slugfest.
-But on CNN Tuesday night, Rep. Adam Schiff, the Democratic chairman of the House Intelligence Committee, said that while Mueller remains “deeply reluctant” to testify, “Congress has questions that go beyond the report.”
+But last month, upon announcing Mueller's planned appearance, Rep. Adam Schiff, the Democratic chairman of the House Intelligence Committee, said that while Mueller remains “deeply reluctant” to testify, “Congress has questions that go beyond the report.”